andrei-ch/CD-i-Extract/README.md

 At this point you should see a list of directories and files stored on CD-i.

-`cdi_extract extract image.raw`

-`cdi_extract extract-mpegs image.raw`
+`cdi_extract extract-all image.raw`

 ## To address in future

-1. Extract DYUV still images and ADPCM audio
+1. Extract ADPCM audio